nolan-h-hamilton/Consenrich/docs/source/examples.rst

 `ROCCO <https://github.com/nolan-h-hamilton/ROCCO>`_ can accept Consenrich bigWig files as input and is well-suited to leverage high-resolution open chromatin signal estimates while balancing regularity for simultaneous broad/narrow peak calling.

-For example, to run the `Consenrich+ROCCO` protocol used in the manuscript,
+For example, to run the `Consenrich+ROCCO` protocol as it is used in the manuscript,

 .. code-block:: console